BETA PHOTO: Gertch's Half Brother, old Southwestern Mountainee...

 Named after a miner who met his demise here, Gertch isn't really a peak, but it offers a huge face with many possibilities.
 The normal route up Gertch is considered an Organ Mtns classic, and is well worth the effort you will expend to just get to this remote cliff.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Gertch:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Gertch:

 Featured Route For Gertch

 Gertch's Folly 5.8 5b 16 VI- 15 HVS 4c New Mexico

 : Organ Mountains